When Is Peak Fall Color in the Smokies?

 October 20-22 - Stecoah Harvest Festival, crafts, food, music and country fair.

-October 15 - Bryson City Chili Cook Off & Car Show featuring live music, treats, crafts and chili from 11 am - 4 pm (free, with $5 ticket to sample chili).
-New in 2016 - free car show (approx. 40 cars) from 10 am - 2 pm.
+October 21 - Bryson City Chili Cook Off & Car Show featuring live music, treats, crafts and chili from 11 am - 4 pm (free, with $5 ticket to sample chili).
+Car show from 10 am - 2 pm.

 October 28 - NOCtoberFest Great Pumpkin Pursuit on the Nantahala River

 October 31 - Downtown Trick or Treat.
 4 - 7 pm safe trick or treating with merchants on Everett Street in Downtown Bryson City (street is closed to vehicles).

 November 4-5 - Rumble in the Rhododendron Fly Fishing Tournament

 November 4 - WNC Pottery Festival

 Leave the driving to the Great Smoky Mountains Railroad on the special "Leaf-Looker" excursions to the Nantahala Gorge.
 Daily.
 (Named one of the 10 Best Foliage Train Rides in America by SmarterTravel.com.)

 Peanuts Pumpkin Patch Express - Friday-Sunday in October.
 Enjoy the ride, play games, pick out your own pumpkin & meet Peanuts, Lucy & Snoopy.